olinyoder2534/Wine/Modeling.md

 | Mid | 0.691 |
 | High | 0.885 |

-The logistic regression models has an accuracy of 0.568, better .333, which represents random guessing.
+The logistic regression model has an accuracy of 0.568, better than .333, which represents random guessing.
 Similar to the  regression models,  _Alcohol_  is among the most important variables in predicting  _Quality_ .
 Additionally, the model has a MAUC of 0.767, which is acceptable.
 In general, the model tends to be able to predict wines of _QualityCategory_ low and high with greater accuracy than mid.

  ---